Auto Insurance Claim Advice

 It is also important to note here that most fire claims will end up totaling your car.

-You do not want to fix a car that will only give you problems and it is no longer reliable.
+You do not want to fix a car that will only give you problems and is no longer reliable.

 Auto Property Damage Overview